Message from the Dean

 Greetings!
 Thank you for taking the time to explore the School of Health and Medical Sciences (SHMS) at Seton Hall University, where we teach the art and science of caring in an interprofessional, health-focused context.

-The breadth and depth of our robust academic experience, which is rooted in the basic and health sciences, is tied to hands-on learning - in our state-of-the-art laboratories; through diverse clinical experiences in more than 600 sites in the tristate area and nationally; and through dynamic academic research with our distinguished scholars, skilled master clinicians and physician faculty.
-Here, you will learn the "science" of your discipline and the evidence that substantiates the service-delivery approaches for your clients and patients.
+The breadth and depth of our robust academic experience, which is rooted in the basic and health sciences, is tied to hands-on learning - in our state-of-the-art Interprofessional Health Sciences (IHS) Campus; through diverse clinical experiences in more than 800 sites in the tri-state area and nationally; and through dynamic academic research with our distinguished faculty scholars and skilled ‘master clinicians.’
+You will learn the "science" of your discipline and the evidence that substantiates the service delivery approaches for your clients and patients.
 We strive to develop caring clinicians and healthcare leaders who possess the knowledge and skills to deliver the most efficacious clinical and administrative services - the "art" of their profession.

-As a student in our School, you'll learn from distinguished, interdisciplinary faculty who provide a unique blend of experiential, clinical and academic preparation.
+As a SHMS student, you'll learn from distinguished, interprofessional faculty who provide a unique blend of experiential, clinical, academic, and research preparation.
 We focus on the quality of care and the uniqueness of each patient, and the complexity of the healthcare environment.
-You'll gain an appreciation from your peers in other health professions as well, as you learn about the role of teaming in healthcare delivery.
-We foster critical thinking skills and strive to teach you how to provide a well-thought out and researched analysis of assessment and treatment methods.
+You'll gain an appreciation from your peers in other health professions as well, as you learn about the role of teaming and collaboration in healthcare delivery.
+We foster critical thinking skills and strive to teach you how to provide a well-thought out and researched assessment and treatment protocols.
 Through this dynamic interplay, you'll learn how caring and compassionate leaders can use their skills to make their communities - and the world - a better place.

 I invite you to take the next step and learn about how the School of Health and Medical Sciences can shape your future.

-Brian B. Shulman, PhD, CCC-SLP, ASHA Fellow, BCS-CL, FASAHP
+Brian B. Shulman, PhD, CCC-SLP, ASHA Fellow, FASAHP, FNAP

 Dean and Professor of Speech-Language Pathology